YMCA in South Australia: General Secretaries and CEO's

-Glen Powell.
-Powell came to Australia with his family in about 1970 and worked under Daly until he became CEO.
+Glen Powell came to Australia with his family in about 1970 and worked under Daly until he became CEO.
 He was ex-Chicago YMCA and only came for "a couple of years".
 50 year later he is still here living in Adelaide.
 Powell was a transformational leader of the organisation.
 Powell was a man of ideas and happy to experiment with new programme initiatives.
 He transformed camping into a massive co-ed programme, introduced Explorers and Adventurers which at its peak had about 1000 families involved.
 He set up the first child safety programme "Alert Assert" which was rolled out in schools.
-He negotiated the first PPP at Aberfoyle Hub which was a three way collaboration with the Council, Govt and YMCA.
-Other initiatives included Dollar Day a door knocking fundraiser and the City Port Fun Run which attracted thousands of runners.
+He negotiated the first PPP at Aberfoyle Hub which was a three way collaboration with the council, Government and YMCA.
+Other initiatives included Dollar Day, a door-knocking fundraiser, and the City Port Fun Run which attracted thousands of runners.